 4. Row Row Row Your Boat

 An uplifting lullaby for parents and kids alike.
-The inspirational lyrics discuss rowing your boat down the stream and doing it merrily even though things might get tough.
+The inspirational lyrics discuss rowing your boat down the stream and doing it merrily even though things might get tough.4

 5. Baa Baa Black Sheep

 This one is another dark lullaby.
-The BBC states that it “is about King Edward I’s medieval wool tax imposed in the 13th century.”
-That seems kind of intense for a lullaby!
+The BBC states it “is about King Edward I’s medieval wool tax imposed in the 13th century.”5 That seems kind of intense for a lullaby!
 But it is a catchy tune.

 6. Somewhere Over the Rainbow

-This song was written for the 1939 movie The Wizard of Oz.
-The song was sung originally by Judy Garland and has been covered many times over the years.
+This song was written for the 1939 movie The Wizard of Oz.6 Judy Garland originally sang the song, and has been covered many times over the years.
 A professor from Columbia University, Walter Frisch, has said that the song’s mass appeal is “the universality of a childhood desire to get away or escape.”

 7. Frere Jaques

 Translated from French to English, the title is “Brother John.”
 This popular lullaby is sung in both English and French around the world.
-While believed to be written in the decade prior, it was published in 1860 with its current lyrics.
+While believed to have been written in the decade prior, it was published in 1860 with its current lyrics.7

 8. Brahms’ Lullaby

-This lullaby has an incredibly famous melody and is probably the most widely recognized lullaby of all time.
+This lullaby has an incredibly famous melody and is probably the most widely recognized lullaby ever.
 “Lullaby and goodnight…”.
-The composer Brahms wrote this song as a gift to the baby of a woman that he used to love when he was younger.
+The composer Brahms wrote this song as a gift to the baby of a woman that he used to love when he was younger.8

 9. Fur Elise

-Beethoven wrote fur Elise in 1810.
-Fur Elise translates to For Elise, and there is still some mystery around for whom Beethoven wrote this beautiful melody.
-Was it for one of his students, one of his friends, or one of his lovers?
+Beethoven wrote Fur Elise in 1810.
+Fur Elise translates to For Elise, and there is still some mystery around for whom Beethoven wrote this beautiful melody.9 Was it for one of his students, one of his friends, or one of his lovers?
 We may never be sure!

 10. Itsy Bitsy Spider

 This lullaby is a familiar nursery rhyme and hand game for young children.
 “The itsy bitsy spider went up the water spout.
 Down came the rain and washed the spider out.
 Out came the sun and dried up all the rain, and the itsy bitsy spider went up the spout again.”
 The origin of this popular lullaby is unknown.
-It was initially published in 1910 with darker lyrics (“the blooming, bloody spider”), and it was not until 1948, when the song was re-written with more appropriate lyrics that the tune took off in popularity.
+It was initially published in 1910 with darker lyrics (“the blooming, bloody spider”), and it was not until 1948, when the song was re-written with more appropriate lyrics, that the tune became popular.10

 11. Amazing Grace